 Why is buttermilk important in a recipe?

 The acid from the buttermilk reacts with baking soda in baked goods such as banana bread and chocolate cake to help them rise.
 It also produces that signature tang in buttermilk pancakes and biscuits.
 Plus, the acid works to make pastries more tender, producing ultra-moist muffins and cakes.

 How to make a buttermilk substitute

 You can recreate commercial buttermilk at home by adding an acid to regular milk (1% or 2%).
 Just follow this ratio:

-- For every 1 cup of milk, add 1 tbsp of white vinegar or lemon juice, or 1 tsp of cream of tartar.
+- For every 1 cup of milk, add 3 to 4 tsp of white vinegar or lemon juice, or 1 tsp of cream of tartar.

 - Let the milk and acid sit at room temperature to thicken for about 10 minutes, and bam!
 You have buttermilk.